Is worry a useful feeling? Or should we declutter our worry-creating thoughts?

 We can ask ourselves:

-‘What is the thought right now that makes me feeling worried?
+‘What is the thought right now that makes me feel worried?

 Some worries have to do with our assumptions about future events or developments that we fear could happen, some are caused by our thoughts about current experiences.